In Conversation with Susan Collis

 Bill Drummond is an artist who does not confine his art to the walls of a gallery.
 His art is human, interactive and constant.
 He is currently based in Birmingham, at Eastside Projects, a contemporary art gallery just outside the city centre.
 Birmingham is the first of twelve cities he intends to visit as part of his world tour.
 He will live and work in a particular city and carry out various ‘strands of his practice’.
 Some include constructing Cake Circles, giving performance lectures and building rafts, while some are more intrinsic to his life, such as working hard and growing old.

 Drummond has had a highly successful musical career, he was a member and co-founder of the KLF, the influential acid-house duo, with Jimmy Cauty.
 He also had a solo career in the 80s.
 After the KLF’s ‘retirement’ from the music industry in 1992, the two formed the rather controversial art organisation known as the K Foundation.
-They had their own K Foundation art award, granting Rachel Whiteread, the 1993 Turner Prize winner, £40,000.
-The award was ironically for the ‘worst artist of the year’ and Whiteread finally accepted as the foundation threatened to burn the money.
-This was an act against the Turner Prize and aimed to display the ludicrousy of such a prize.
-In 1994, they burnt a million pounds.
+They had their own K Foundation art award and granted Rachel Whiteread, the 1993 Turner Prize winner, £40,000.
+The award was ironically for the ‘worst artist of the year’ and Whiteread finally accepted it as the the pair threatened to burn the money.
+This was an act against the Turner Prize and aimed to display the ludicrousy of this title.
+Subsequently, in 1994, they burnt one million pounds.
 The process was filmed and displayed, causing inevitable outrage.
 Cauty compared it to a painting, saying ‘you get something out of it’.

-The spontaneity and controversial nature of Drummond has not escaped him and you most certainly come out his exhibition asking questions.
+The spontaneity and controversial nature of Drummond has not escaped him and you most certainly come out of his exhibition asking questions.
 It seemed strange going into Eastside Projects; there were maps, canvases and frames on the wall, stating Drummond’s plans of what he would be doing and where he would be travelling to within Birmingham.
-The declaration of these actions paired with the capitalised text of The 25 Paintings seemed rather blatant and forceful.
+The declaration of these actions paired with the capitalised text of The 25 Paintings, which can be viewed in his exhibition, seemed rather blatant and forceful.
 But what I was seeing was like a sketch; the essence of Bill Drummond’s art was not embedded in the exhibition.
 He says ‘the art is not what is exhibited in the gallery but what happens throughout the city over the three month period and beyond’.

-I also realised that not much is materialised; the bunches of flowers are given away, the cakes are eaten, shined shoes will just become dirty again.
+I also realised the lack of permanency; the bunches of flowers are given away, the cakes are eaten, shined shoes will just become dirty again.
 Alike The17, Drummond’s choir where nothing is documented or recorded, it is the performance of the action and the temporary nature of it that is integral to the artistic experience, not the preservation of something that can be visually admired days on end.
 I coincidentally managed to find one of the lilies he was giving away outside the Council House on the floor.
-It seems as though you will only come across Bill Drummond’s art if you are somehow in the same vicinity as him or actively make an effort to attend one of his lectures or to meet him.
+It seems as though you will only engage with Bill Drummond’s art if you are somehow in the same vicinity as him or actively make an effort to attend one of his lectures or to meet him.

 Words by Harr-Joht Takhar